-The key question you may be asking yourself is: how do I maximize my advertising budgets for a positive return on my investments?
+The key question you may be asking yourself is not how do I advertise on Facebook, but rather: how do I maximize my advertising budgets for a positive return on my investments?

 This article walks you through 5 Essential Facebook Ad Optimization tips.
 By implementing these tips you will significantly improve the performance of your next Facebook Advertising Campaign.

-1 – Find Your Perfect Audience on Facebook
+1 – Find Your Perfect Audience for Facebook Ads

 Your Facebook Ad Campaign success starts with finding the right people for your products.

 Facebook Audience Insights is a helpful audience planning tool.
-It allows you to model your customers by different filters.
+It allows you to model your customers with different filters.

 You can choose to look at everyone on Facebook, people connected to your page or custom audience.

 If you are fairly new to Facebook advertising, select “Everyone On Facebook” option.
 It allows you to take a broad look at audiences.

 Once you have built a significant following and an email list, you can start creating custom audiences here.